sarthak-sr/PEFT_on_BERT_using_LoRA/README.md

 # PEFT_on_BERT_using_LoRA
-1. Used distil_bert model from hugging face with 67 million parameters and trained 628,994 of those.
+1. Used distil_bert model from hugging face with 67 million parameters and added 628,994 using LoRA.
 2. Fine tuning done using PEFT (Parameter Efficient Fine Tuning) Method using LoRA Approach.
 3. Model trained on IMDB Review data for sentiment Analysis.
 4. Final model deployed as a Streamlit Web Application.